thoughtram/blog/_posts/2016-02-01-zones-in-angular-2.md

 If "Observables" and "Streams" are super new to you, you might want to read our article on [Taking advantage of Observables in Angular 2](http://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html).

-The main reason Angular adds its own event emitters instead of relying on `beforeTask` and `afterTask` callbacks, is that it has keep to keep track of timers and other micro tasks.
+The main reason Angular adds its own event emitters instead of relying on `beforeTask` and `afterTask` callbacks, is that it has to keep track of timers and other micro tasks.
 It's also nice that Observables are used as an API to handle these events.

 ## Running code outside Angular's zone